 George A. Romero: The bearded man who accompanies Dr. Frederick Chilton (Anthony Heald) and the two guards, who forcibly remove Clarice (Jodie Foster) after her final meeting with Dr. Hannibal Lecter (Sir Anthony Hopkins).
 In addition, Dave Early from Dawn of the Dead (1978) appears as one of the S.W.A.T. team.

 The trivia items below may give away important plot points.

-After the shootout with Gumb, Clarice has partially-burned gunpowder buried in the skin on the side of her face, the result of a near-miss.
-One name for this type of injury is "coal miner's tattoo", a clever reference to the character's background.
+After the shoot-out with Jame Gumb (Ted Levine), Clarice Starling (Jodie Foster) has partially-burned gunpowder buried in the skin on the side of her face, the result of a near hit.
+One name for this type of injury is "coal miner's tattoo", a reference to the character's background.

 The final lines are not delivered by Clarice as she repeats, "Dr. Lecter?...
 Dr. Lecter?...
 Dr. Lecter?...
 Dr. Lecter?", but rather, it is Dr. Chilton who delivers the last dialogue: "Hey, what?
 Oh, excuse me.
 I'm sorry.
 Is the security system all set up?....Thank you.
 I appreciate that."